 Download Our Freebie!

-And now Affirmations: Noun – Consciously choosing words that will either help eliminate something from your life or help create something new in your life.
+For clarity let’s define the practice of reciting affirmations as consciously choosing words that will either help eliminate something from your life or help create something new in your life.
 Every thought you think and every word you speak is an affirmation.

 With my child’s emotional health at the forefront of my parental priorities, positive parenting solutions have been a saving grace.
 Positive parenting allows for behavior correction while simultaneously building self-esteem and emotional intelligence.
 A key strategy of positive parenting is logical consequences.